relex/json-diff-react/README.md

 ![Example of the React component](example.png)

 A react component that renders a structural diff of two JSON values.
+Written in TypeScript except for the JavaScript code inherited from `json-diff`.
-Written in TypeScript.
-Types are declared for all user facing functions.
+Types are declared for all user facing functionality.

 This is a fork of [https://github.com/andreyvit/json-diff] with all of the dependencies towards `node.js` core modules removed.
 Code from `json-diff` can